Walnut Cranberry Wheatberry Bread

 Dry: 46+9+425 = 480

 = 68.75% hydration (seems a little dry, but the dough has a good elasticity.
-The cooked wheatberries add moisture.
+I think the cooked wheatberries add moisture.

 Prepared